 Barnabas travels to Tarsus to seek Paul's help with teaching the newly converted Syrian Antioch Gentiles.
 They journey from Tarsus back to Antioch and stay in the city for an entire year (Acts 11:25 - 26).

 Was the apostle Paul married?

-The Bible does not definitively state what Paul’s marital status was.
+The Bible does not definitively state Paul's marital status.
 However, the social norm of the time required Pharisees and members of the Sanhedrin to be married.

 As he was a Pharisee and likely a member of the Sanhedrin, he was almost certainly married at one point.
 If this were the case, he would have been a widower at the time of his ministry.

 God, in Antioch, reveals that a three-year famine will soon occur (Acts 11:27 - 28).

 Famine relief to Jerusalem